 How to Measure the Showerhead Flow Rate?

 The purpose of showerhead low flow rate is water conservation.
 Therefore, It is a critical factor that essential to evaluate.
 In the market, showerheads come with different water flow rate.
 Whenever you buy a new showerhead, you will a flow rate print on the packaging.
 What if, you shifted in a rental house, and you want to know the flow rate of the showerhead.
-How will you determine the flow rate?
+How to Determine Showerhead Flow Rate?
 Do not worry; you can measure the flow rate on your own by following these guidelines.

 - Gather tools and supplies: First of all, you need to gather the necessary tools and supplies for determining the water flow rate of the showerhead.
 Include a Bucket for holding water, stopwatch, and measuring cup.
 Just follow the instructions carefully.
 You will know the water flow rate of the showerhead cost-effectively.